 This report has been prepared based on research by specialists from Curio Projects Pty Ltd and milangkani Projects.
 Historical sources and reference material used in the preparation of this report are acknowledged and referenced and/or included in figure captions.
-Unless otherwise specified or agreed, copyright in the intellectual property of this report vests jointly in Curio Projects Pty Ltd & Theresa Sainty of milangkani Projects.
+Unless otherwise specified or agreed, copyright in the intellectual property of this report vests jointly in Curio Projects Pty Ltd, milangkani Projects, and the Derwent Valley Council.

-Curio Projects Pty Ltd 5 Blackfriars Street Chippendale NSW 2008
+Curio Projects Pty Ltd 5 Blackfriars Street Chippendale NSW 2008 Australia